 Henry L. Stimson

-However, the Secretary of War, Henry Stimson, insisted that “temperance cannot be attained by prohibition.”
+But the Secretary of War, Henry Stimson, insisted that “temperance cannot be attained by prohibition.”
 He supported the sale of beer and light wine on military bases.
-And the Secretary believed that this policy had “caused a degree of temperance among Army personnel which is not approachable in civil communities now.”
-In addition, it encouraged soldiers “to remain on the reservation (their home) and enjoy refreshment under conditions conducive of temperance.”5
+And he believed that this policy had “caused a degree of temperance among Army personnel which is not approachable in civil communities now.”
+It also encouraged soldiers “to remain on the reservation (their home) and enjoy refreshment under conditions conducive of temperance.”5

 Beer for Morale

-Furthermore, military leaders considered beer good for morale and the war effort.
-Therefore, brewers were required to allocate 15% of their production of beer for the armed forces.
-In addition, local draft boards could grant deferments to brewery works who were highly skilled.
+Also, local draft boards could grant deferments to brewery workers who were highly skilled.
 The Teamsters were ordered to end a strike against Minneapolis breweries because beer was essential to the war effort.
 Near the end of the war, the army made plans to operate recaptured French breweries.
 That would ensure beer for the troops.8

 The Stars and Stripes